CSCI578FinalProject/CallGraphEngine/README.md

 // to generate call graph with method parameters not populated, this is used for our project java -jar target/javacg-0.1-SNAPSHOT-static.jar -dn {input_dir} > {output_file_name}
 ```

+##Notice:
+The ouput of this tool is not compatible with ACDC, so we have created a script `convert.py`.
+To run it, just go in to the code and change the input and output file name, do `python converter.py`.